As more and more sellers herd to Amazon, the rivalry is becoming progressively harsh, ruthless, and belligerent.

 Let’s face it.
 The popular items found on Amazon can be simply copied by someone in China.
 Why?
 It’s because a majority of the goods and chattels traded in the US are manufactured there in the first place.

-So even if you’ve followed all of the instruction that I’ve given above, you can still get hijacked.
+So even if you’ve followed all the instructions that I’ve given above, you can still get hijacked.
 Now the item might not be PRECISELY the same as yours.
 But more often than not, the product will be pretty close.

 And as Amazon doesn’t really police these hijacked products very often, you will likely have to take the time to take down these immoral sellers one by one and lose money in the process.